 To best choose the what and where of antennas, you must first understand the basics of how and why RC antennas work.

 I'm trying to keep this article as basic as possible for the average RC'er (which I am).
-There will be generalizations galore as I want to keep this simple, plus I don't pretend in the slightest to understand all the electrical physics involved in the very complex deep rabbit hole of antennas.
+There will be over-simplifications & generalizations galore as I want to keep this easy to grasp, plus I don't pretend in the slightest to understand all the electrical physics involved in the very complex deep rabbit hole of antennas.

 After all, electrical and telecommunication engineers spend their entire professional careers deep inside that antenna rabbit hole getting a handle on this stuff.
 Antennas are truly one of the most important, yet unpredictable components of the of RF (radio frequency) system.
 Therefore, the best an average RC'er can do is understand the fundamentals of RF and antennas.

 With that knowledge, we can at least figure out type, where, and in what direction to position/mount the antennas; both on the RC radio and on the RC model.
 I use the exact same principles I discuss on this page with my own models; which as you likely know by the name of this website, primarily consist of helicopters.

 For those of us flying RC helicopters, we actually have it pretty easy when it comes to RC antenna placement and orientation because even our big birds never wander that far away.

 Even the big ones start getting hard to see much past 600 feet (about